-As agents begin to execute complex sequences involving multiple LLM calls, tool interactions, and internal reasoning steps, understanding why an agent made a specific decision or where a process failed becomes increasingly difficult.
-An agent isn't a simple function with clear inputs and outputs; it's a dynamic system navigating a problem space.
+As agents execute complex sequences involving multiple LLM calls, tool interactions, and internal reasoning steps, understanding why an agent made a specific decision or where a process failed becomes increasingly difficult.
+An agent isn't a simple function with clear inputs and outputs; it's a dynamic system operating within a problem space.
 Without visibility into its internal state and decision-making process, debugging and improving agent performance can feel like guesswork.
-This section focuses on techniques and tools, particularly LangSmith, for tracing and analyzing agent execution to gain essential insights.
+Techniques and tools, particularly LangSmith, are employed for tracing and analyzing agent execution to understand agent behavior.

 Consider an agent designed to research a topic, query a database for related statistics, and synthesize a report.
 If the final report is inaccurate or incomplete, the potential causes are numerous: